moleculerjs/site/source/docs/0.13/actions.md

 ```

 ### Metadata
-With `meta` you can send meta informations to services.
+Send meta informations to services with `meta` property.
 Access it via `ctx.meta` in action handlers.
 Please note at nested calls the meta is merged.
 ```js
 broker.createService({
     name: "test",